 On the Raspberry Pi:

-# install dependencies for build and run sudo apt-get install build-essential libssl-dev libtool m4 autoconf automake libyaml-dev libev4 libuv1
+# install (automake and cmake) dependencies for build and run sudo apt-get install build-essential libssl-dev libtool m4 autoconf automake libyaml-dev libev4 libuv1

 Now check out the Git-Repo and update the Git-Submodules

 git clone https://github.com/getdnsapi/getdns.git git checkout develop cd getdns sed -i 's#git://#https://#g' .gitmodules # fix for git checkout git submodule update --init # stubby < 0.3 / getdns < 1.6 # libtoolize -ci # autoreconf -fi # mkdir -v build && cd build # ../configure --prefix=/usr/local --without-libidn --without-libidn2 --enable-stub-only --with-stubby # stubby >= 0.3 / getdns >= 1.6 # stubby switched to cmake cmake -DBUILD_STUBBY=ON -DENABLE_STUB_ONLY=ON -DUSE_LIBIDN2=OFF -DCMAKE_INSTALL_PREFIX=/usr/local ..